 The YDS Catholic community, an informal body of students, staff, and faculty, provides opportunities for spiritual and human formation through prayer, fellowship, discussion, and lectures throughout the academic year.
-The Catholic community also gathers for Mass, which is celebrated regularly on the YDS campus and is often followed by a social gathering with refreshments.
 As emphasized in Lumen Gentium: Dogmatic Constitution on the Church, the Eucharist is “the source and summit of the Christian life,” and indeed all ministries, and all the other sacraments, are bound up with and flow from the Eucharist.

 A Catholic Lay Ministerial Studies Certificate is available to both M.Div. and M.A.R. students through participation in the Catholic Lay Ministerial Studies Program at Yale Divinity School.
 The program provides Catholic students with an integrated approach to theological education and preparation for lay ministry in the Catholic Church, encompassing both their program of study and their spiritual formation for ministry.
 The former is addressed by a compulsory curriculum with distribution requirements similar to those of Catholic seminaries.
 The latter is addressed by a program of formation for ministry that includes retreats, spiritual direction, community formation, an ongoing colloquium on the practice of ministry in the Catholic tradition, and opportunities for worship and social interaction.
 This program is informed by the principles outlined in Co-Workers in the Vineyard of the Lord: A Resource for Guiding the Development of Lay Ecclesial Ministry, a 2005 publication of the U.S. Conference of Catholic Bishops.
 The director of the program is Fr.
 Ryan Lerner, chaplain of Yale’s Saint Thomas More Center.